 You’re about to embark upon a journey that will change your body and your life, and nothing captures the results of this experience (at least the visible part of it!) quite like a set of “before” and “after” photos.

-Whether you just want to keep them private as a personal reminder of how far you’ve come, or if you want to shout it from a mountain and share your story with the world (or at least enter your results into the Beachbody Challenge contest to get your free gift), prepare to get your Ph.D. in transformation photography.
+Whether you just want to keep them as a personal reminder of how far you’ve come, or if you want to shout it from a mountain and share your story with the world, prepare to get your Ph.D. in transformation photography!

 Camera, Photographer, and Location

-In terms of location, choose a well-lit area in front of a plain (not distracting) background or wall.
-The less clutter in the background, the more attention on you.
+Choose a well-lit area in front of a plain wall or door.
+The less clutter in the background, the more attention on you and your transformation.

-A swimsuit or form-fitting workout clothes works best.
+A swimsuit or form-fitting workout clothes work best.
 You should show as much of your body as you’re comfortable with, but please keep it appropriate for public consumption.